 What are the four different types of attachment?

-Mary Ainsworth, an American psychologist and researcher, developed an experimental procedure called “Strange Situation” to measure the performance of the relationship between a mother and her baby by studying a group of children who were about 1 year old.
+Mary Ainsworth, an American psychologist and researcher, developed an experimental procedure called “Strange Situation” to measure the performance of the relationship between a mother and her baby by studying a group of children who were about one year old.

 The infants were put into unfamiliar scenarios with their mothers as they freely explored the environment.
 After that, a stranger entered the room and approached the child in a gradual way, as the mother left the room so the baby was left with the stranger.